SCHOOLS BY STATE

 Salary and Employment Facts for Maine Forensic Psychologists

-The employment outlook for those who are forensic psychologists is quite good.
-In a state such as Maine, the jobs are going to be near the higher population centers.
-Forensic psychologists in Maine can make an average of $81,000 per year, which is a great salary for the state.
+The employment outlook for those who are forensic psychologists is quite good and the number of jobs available is expected to increase by at least 10% by 2024.
+In a state such as Maine, the majority of jobs are going to be near the higher population centers.
+Forensic psychologists in Maine can make an average of $95,710 per year, which is a great salary for the state.

 Maine Forensic Psychology